 How to Apply

-Please note that from Friday 15th July 2016 the Customer Service Centres will no longer process applications and requests for parking permits in person, including scratch card permits.
-From this date, new applications for any additional permits will need to be submitted online or by post.
+Customer Service Centres will no longer process applications and requests for parking permits in person, including scratch card permits.
+New applications for Charity permits should be submitted online or by post.
 Please allow 14 days for your application to be processed.

 - Apply Online (Online Form)